-Join us on December 2 to learn about advanced catalyst materials characterisation using the state-of-the-art Thermo Scientific Spectra 200 S/TEM
+Join us to learn about advanced catalyst materials characterisation using the state-of-the-art Thermo Scientific Spectra 200 S/TEM

 Click the button below to register

 and view a recording of the webinar

 Advances in analytical capabilities of TEM over the past decade have fueled a new era of catalyst research.
 Modern TEMs are no longer a niche tool for fundamental research in the catalysis industry but are necessary equipment for product development, production support and patenting efforts.
 In this webinar we discuss several cases of how such analytical instruments are used and present our state-of-the-art Thermo Scientific Spectra 200 S/TEM that has just been installed at Haldor Topsøe A/S.

 We also discuss the unique characteristics of the Spectra 200 S/TEM such as the ultra-high brightness cold FEG electron source and the patented probe corrector which together make sub-angstrom resolution in EDS elemental maps possible, the powerful Dual-X EDS detection system for extra high x-ray collection efficiency, the Panther STEM detection system and the iDPC STEM technique for low dose imaging of beam sensitive catalyst specimens like zeolites and MOFs.